apache/mxnet/docs/README.md

 # MXNet documentation

-MXNet's documents can be built by running `make html` in this folder.

 A built version of document is available at http://mxnet.io

 To build the documents locally, the easiest way is by using `docker`.
 First make